amazon-connect/amazon-connect-streams/Documentation.md

 ```
 Gets a list of `Contact` API objects for each of the agent's current contacts.

 * `contactTypeFilter`: Optional.
-If provided, only contacts of the given type will be returned.
+If provided, only contacts of the given type are returned.

 ### `agent.getConfiguration()`
 ```